Gabriel Moreno Player Props: Diamondbacks vs. Tigers

 Gabriel Moreno At The Plate

-- Moreno is hitting .280 with seven doubles, two home runs and 11 walks.
+- Moreno is hitting .288 with eight doubles, two home runs and 11 walks.

-- He has hit a long ball in two of 49 games played this year, and in 1.2% of his plate appearances.
+- He has gone deep in two of 50 games played this season, and in 1.1% of his plate appearances.

-- Moreno has had at least one RBI in 34.7% of his games this season (17 of 49), with two or more RBI four times (8.2%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Moreno has driven home a run in 17 games this year (34.0%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.